Darquaise/service_droid/README.md

 `timeunit` and `amount` add details for the Cooldown duration.
 If a Role is supposed to remove LFG permissions entirely that can be done by setting the Cooldown to zero seconds.

+> `/setting_remove_host {Role}`

+If a Role isn't supposed to be a Host Role anymore it can be removed with this command.
+`Role` is the Role that's supposed to not be a Host Role anymore.

 ### Dev Commands

 All Dev Commands are only executable as the Bot Developer.